GabMartino/TransformerForDummies/README.md

 ### The Padding Mask

-The padding mask could seem trivial at first sight, but it has its own quibbles.
+The \text{PAD}ding mask could seem trivial at first sight, but it has its own quibbles.
 First reason on why it is necessary: **Not all the sentences have the same lenght!**

 We:
-- **Add padding tokens to bring all the sentences to have the same lenght;**
+- **Add \text{PAD}ding tokens to bring all the sentences to have the same lenght;**
 - **Create a mask that "block" the softmax function to consider this token that are uninformative.**

-## The Padding Mask: requires a paragraph for itself... :fire:
+## The \text{PAD}ding Mask: requires a paragraph for itself... :fire:
 ### 1) What if I do not want to use multiple sentences??
 (BATCH SIZE = 1)?

 ### ***<p align=center>In this case we don't need a padding mask</p>***

 ### 2) Wait?
 But the encoder's input and the decoder's input can have different lenghts?
-What about the padding then?
+What about the \text{PAD}ding then?

 ### ***<p align=center>The two inputs can have a different lenghts. </p>***